kornysietsma/covid19-site/content/diary/2020-03-20-covid19-parenting-resources.md

 tags: [homeschooling,needs_fix,infodump]
 ---

-This is a dump of stuff from our local chat - I plan to put this on useful categorised pages.
+This is a dump of stuff from our local chat.

+I'm going to split this page into multiple smaller more useful pages!
+But I wanted to get something going quickly.

 # Useful resources for parents with kids at home